star3am/terraform-modules-library/README.md

 - Why are You using a Mono Repo?
 I try to avoid code duplication and as a small team, to avoid this developers commit hell cycle, I opted for a Mono repo, you are welcome to split it up.
 You can always use teh individual modules using the Terraform Source `source = "git::git@github.com:star3am/terraform-modules-library.git//aws/modules/debug?ref=main"`

+## Thanks!

+Many thanks goes to the team at Gruntwork https://gruntwork.io/ for their amazing effort and for selflessly sharing their code in the great spirit of Open Source.
+In fact https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example inspired this repo and set the foundation for this repo.